jiashen-meow/jiashen-meow.github.io/_posts/2024-10-14-Time-Lapse-Photography-Holy-Grail-2.md

 ---

-And again, I look forward to my next time lapse shooting!
-Maybe instead of a day-to-night shift, I will do a night-to-day shift.
-And I also heard that it's bird migration season in Shenzhen now.
+I’m looking forward to my next time lapse!
+Instead of a day-to-night shift, I might try a night-to-day shift.
+Additionally, I've heard it's currently bird migration season in Shenzhen.
 It would be fun to document that as well!